pioneo/product-asap/README.md

 ![Selecting Perspective](/screenshots/selectPerspective.png)

 To create a new Agent Service Project, open the new New Project Wizard (see screenshot), select the ASaP category and then select the Agent Service Project type.
-Click Next to proceed within the wizard and provide the further project information.
+Click Next to proceed within the wizard and provide further project information.

 ![Creating new Agent Service Project](/screenshots/newProject.png)

+That's it.
+You are ready to go!

 ## Troubleshooting